SAP/open-ux-tools/.changeset/mighty-impalas-sit.md

 '@sap-ux/ui-prompting': patch
 ---

-Do not show translation input if transplation props are not passed(no I18N bundle and translation event handler)
+Do not show the translation input if the translation props are not provided (i.e., no I18N bundle and no translation event handler).